 The destruction, in 1927, of a number of plaster and mixed-media sculptures by the Futurist artist Umberto Boccioni (1882-1916) was a tragic loss for avant-garde art.
 Of the many ground-breaking sculptures he created between c.1913 and 1915, only a handful remain in existence today.
-Now, using a combination of vintage photographic material and cutting-edge 3D printing techniques, digital artists Matt Smith and Anders Rådén have recreated four of Boccioni’s destroyed works: a volumetric study of a human face titled Empty and Full Abstracts of a Head, and three of the artist’s iconic striding figures.
-This ground-breaking display will enable modern audiences to ‘see’ these lost masterpieces for the very first time.
+Using a combination of vintage photographic material and cutting-edge 3D printing techniques, digital artists Matt Smith and Anders Rådén recreated four of Boccioni’s destroyed works: a volumetric study of a human face titled Empty and Full Abstracts of a Head, and three of the artist’s iconic striding figures.
+This ground-breaking display enabled modern audiences to ‘see’ these lost masterpieces for the very first time.

-In addition to the full-size 3D prints, the exhibition will feature smaller maquettes highlighting those areas where Rådén and Smith had to compensate for a lack of photographic documentation, drawing on the insights they had gained into Boccioni’s stylistic vocabulary in order to complete their reconstructions of the works.
-Time-lapse recordings of the printing and digital sculpting processes will also be included, as will a number of sketches and working drawings for the final prints.
+In addition to the full-size 3D prints, the exhibition featured smaller maquettes highlighting those areas where Rådén and Smith had to compensate for a lack of photographic documentation, drawing on the insights they had gained into Boccioni’s stylistic vocabulary in order to complete their reconstructions of the works.
+Time-lapse recordings of the printing and digital sculpting processes were also included, as well as a number of sketches and working drawings for the final prints.

 Umberto Boccioni: Recreating the Lost Sculptures in our shop